Samantha Shields and Megan House examine ASIC's proposed changes for foreign financial services providers.

 The second is any bespoke individual relief issued on similar terms to the sufficient equivalence relief.
 According to CP 301, such relief has only been granted to regulated FFSPs in Denmark, Sweden, France, and Brazil to date.

-The third is ASIC Corporations (Foreign Financial Services Providers – Limited Connection) Instrument 2017/182 (more commonly known as the ‘limited connection relief’) which exempts FFSPs that are only carrying on financial services business in Australia by engaging in inducing conduct (i.e. promotional or marketing campaigns) in the Australian jurisdiction under s911D of the Corporations Act.
+The third is ASIC Corporations (Foreign Financial Services Providers – Limited Connection) Instrument 2017/182 (more commonly known as the ‘limited connection relief’) which exempts FFSPs that are only carrying on financial services business in Australia by engaging in inducing conduct (i.e. promotional or marketing campaigns) in the Australian jurisdiction under s911D (PDF 788KB) of the Corporations Act.

 Under the proposed regime, from 30 September 2019 only FFSPs who are licensed or authorised in sufficiently equivalent jurisdictions (including FFSPs relying on individual relief issued on the basis of ASIC’s sufficient equivalence principles) will be eligible to apply for and maintain a lighter-touch form of AFS licence (FAFS licence) to carry on financial services business with wholesale clients in Australia.